Complex abstract Wiener spaces: Prerequisites

 \subsection{Abstract Wiener spaces}

-From here on out we will limit our discussion to centred resp.~proper $\K$-Gaussian fields.
+From here on out we will limit our discussion to symmetric $\K$-Gaussian fields.
 A prime example of such a field is the standard Gaussian field, defined over a Banach space $B$ by the characteristic function

-We will see that a standard Gaussian field on a Hilbert space $H$ is almost surely infinite.
+We will see that a standard Gaussian field on a Hilbert space $H$ has almost surely infinite $H$-norm.
 As an alternative, we consider the abstract Wiener space $(H, B, \nu)$.
-Here the Hilbert space $H$ is embedded into a slightly larger Banach space $B$, on which we are able to define a Gaussian measure $\nu$ that looks like it would have, had it been the standard Gaussian measure on $H$.
+Here the Hilbert space $H$ is embedded into a larger Banach space $B$, on which we are able to define a Gaussian measure $\nu$ that looks like it would have, had it been the standard Gaussian measure on $H$.